nlp-course/data/requirements/README.pyenv.md

 ## Prerequisites

 Throughout this course, we assume everyone is using `Python 3.8.3`.
 We will create a virtual environment for this course.
-In our provided Makefile we use `conda` for this purpose:
+In our provided Makefile we use `pyenv` and `virtualenv` for this purpose:

 ```
 make requisites
 ```

-After installing `conda` using the above command, we need to create a virtual environment named `otter-latest`:
+After installing `pyenv` and `virtualenv` using the above command, we need to create a virtual environment named `otter-latest`:

 ```
 make env